A stone fruit summer salad with peaches, greens and jicama sits on a white plate

 When the weather is boiling, many a home cook turns to cool, refreshing salads.

-Salads aren't frequently on the menu for Shawn Matijevich, the Lead Chef of Culinary Arts & Food Operations online program at the Institute of Culinary Education, but when they are, he makes sure to use the best possible ingredients.
+Salads aren't frequently on the menu for Shawn Matijevich, the Lead Chef of the Culinary Arts & Food Operations online program at the Institute of Culinary Education, but when they are, he makes sure to use the best possible ingredients.

 For this recipe, Chef Shawn jumped at the opportunity to use one of his favorite oft-underrated summer ingredients: stone fruit.
 For his recipe, he chose a peach, plum and nectarine, but any combination of stone fruit will work.